Goodie01/Goodie01.github.io/blog/_posts/2023-02-09-introduction.markdown

 > The classes within the authentication module should be tightly coupled
 >
-> The authentication module and the book checkout module should have loosly or not at all coupled
+> The authentication module and the book checkout module should be loosly or not at all coupled

 This is typically broken down to the number of ways a given "system" talks to other "systems".